 Pick up locally

-Pick up your Kenyan shilling with no hassles from 140+ stores across Australia.
+Pick up your Kenyan shilling with no hassles from one of our many stores across Australia.

 About the currency

 Coins and notes